 Betsy has consulted for the United Nations Environment Program and UN Women, and in spring 2015 was a Fulbright-Nehru Distinguished Chair in New Delhi, India.
 In 2012 she was the recipient of a Mesa Refuge writing residency in Point Reyes, California.
 She has appeared on CNN, BBC and French television and is a frequent public speaker and radio guest.
 Her articles and op-eds have appeared in diverse popular, policy and scholarly venues.

 Betsy received her BA in South Asian Studies magna cum laude from Yale University, where she entered in the first class of women.
 She received her PhD in development studies from the London School of Economics and Political Science.
-She lives in Massachusetts with her husband James K. Boyce and has two grown children and a grandchild, all of whom keep her optimistic about the future.
+She lives in Massachusetts with her husband James K. Boyce and has two grown children and two grandchildren, all of whom keep her optimistic about the future.

 Contact Betsy at firstname.lastname@example.org